 Depending on your available funds and desire to improve the condition or make a larger profit, I (Brett) can offer a priority list of tasks to improve your property’s value.
 You are the boss of selling your property in the Columbia Gorge, I am simply an advisor!

 If you aren’t quite ready yet and want to make these repairs or upgrades, I will come back at a later date and re-do my CMA once the work has been completed.
-See our list of Local Resources to get started.
+See our list of Helpful Contacts to get started.